-We now estimate similar abnormal returns for various categories of green bonds and of corporate issuers, in the same manner as, for example, Tang and Zhang (2020) and Flammer (2021).
+Table VI: Event Study: Stock Market Reaction to Green Bond Announcements corporate issuers, in the same manner as, for example, Tang and Zhang (2020) and Flammer (2021).
 The "financial" group denotes companies with one of the following Bloomberg industry code: bank, financial, REIT (real estate investment trust), or insurance.
 The "first issue" group refers to the first green bonds issued by firms.
 The "large" category refers to certified green bonds of a \$ amount standardized by their issuers' market capitalization that is above the median.
-Table VI shows our results.
+Table VI shows our results.24 effect of certified green bonds is stronger in economic and statistical significance, generating stock returns of approximately 0.75% around announcements.
+Our results are similar both for firms' first issues and for their large certified green bonds.
+The effect of large certified green bonds is in line with our model's implication (D.2) of announcement stock returns, suggesting that, in practice, such reactions have to do with the size of financed projects.